A health worker and young girl in a health clinic.

 Impact

-lives were saved through our Community-based Management of Acute Malnutrition programs
+generated for every dollar invested in our Community-based Management of Acute Malnutrition programs

 Change